solidusio/solidus_starter_frontend/README.md

 assets, routes and controllers to your project.
 You can change easily anything that we created; this gives you a lot of freedom of customization.

-Please note however that you won't be able to auto-update the storefront code with the next versions released since this project's gem will not be present in your Gemfile.
+In addition, please note that the command will add Solidus Auth Devise frontend components to your app.
+At the moment, you will need to manually remove the gem and its frontend components if you don't need them.

-In addition, please note that the command will add Solidus Auth Devise and its frontend components to your app.
-At the moment, you will need to manually remove the gem and its frontend components if ever you don't need them.
+Finally, please note that you won't be able to auto-update the storefront code with the next versions released since this project's gem will not be present in your Gemfile.

 ## Development